 To market practice areas, I typically don’t create an ad such as “we do family law” or “we’ll help you when you’ve been injured” because Facebook users don’t interact or engage very much with these ads.
 There is a much better approach that I call “soft sell/hot topic.”
 Here’s what I mean by that.
 First, I find a hot topic in the local news that fits into the practice area I want to promote.
 In this example, I am promoting animal law.
 Albeit animal law is far from a lucrative area of practice, my wife (who is also a lawyer) and I enjoy helping pet owners.
 Anyway, I saw that local news was covering a story about a homeowner’s association that was threatening to take away an elderly woman’s dog because it was a “pit mix.”
 On the day the story broke, I created a post on my firm’s Facebook page linking to the news coverage.
 Then, I boosted the post with a budget of several hundred dollars to run for just a few days because interest in the story would fade after about 72 hours or so.
 Below is a screenshot of the results that shows over 2,500 engagements, over 500 comments, and a reach of 30,265 persons:

-All that is well and good, but what about driving traffic to my law firm’s website?
+All that is well and good, but what about driving traffic to my attorney’s website?
 Standing alone, it appears that all I did was drive traffic to the news station’s website.
 That’s where the “soft sell” comes in using a service such as Sniply, Linkis, or others to add a call-to-action to the links you share.
 As you can see from the screenshot below of the link I shared on Facebook, I used Sniply to create a call-to-action to download my law firm’s free eBook “Animal Laws in South Carolina – Piecing It All Together.”

 When Facebook users clicked on the Sniply call-t0-action, they were directed to the download page on my firm’s website as shown in the next screenshot: